rjw57/gitlab-deploy-playground/README.md

 * There is no configuration of email sending or receiving.
 * The mechanism for having the Gitlab instance on a custom URL is untested.
 * Making and restoring from backups require some manual steps.
+* The Kubernetes namespace used is hard-coded to "gitlab" which makes it a little too easy to do something on production when you thought it was test.

 ## Bootstrap